Measuring the co-evolution of online engagement with (mis)information and its visibility at scale: Supplementary Information

-In contrast to Figure 4 in the main paper, which presents the top 10\% of simulation realizations across parameter choices that best match the empirical data of follower growth, here we show the results for the top 5\% and 20\% in Figures \ref{fig:SM8} and \ref{fig:SM9}, respectively.
+In contrast to Figure 4 in the main paper, which presents the top 10\% of simulation realisations across parameter choices that best match the empirical data of follower growth, here we show the results for the top 5\% and 20\% in Figures \ref{fig:SM9} and \ref{fig:SM10}, respectively.

-We observe that Figure \ref{fig:SM8} remains very similar to Figure 4, with a slightly closer match to the empirical data.
-As expected, both the $\mathcal{R}_0$ estimates and the follower count growth rates exhibit slightly smaller standard deviations than Figure 4.
-Figure \ref{fig:SM9} diverges somewhat from the empirical data, particularly toward the end of 2020, possibly due to Twitter's interventions in removing COVID-related misinformation \textemdash a human-driven action that can hardly be inferred from historical patterns.
+We observe that Figure \ref{fig:SM9} remains very similar to Figure 4, with a slightly closer match to the empirical data.
+As expected, both the $\mathcal{R}_{t_n}$ and the follower count growth rates exhibit slightly smaller standard deviations than Figure 4.
+Figure \ref{fig:SM10} still broadly aligns with the empirical data but shows some divergence, particularly toward the end of 2020, possibly due to Twitter's interventions in removing COVID-related misinformation \textemdash a human-driven action that can hardly be captured from historical retweet patterns.